 - Nurses and nurse practitioners spend the most time caring for preemies.

-- If your newborn needs medicine, he'll get it from a pharmacist.
+- If your newborn needs medicine, they'll get it from a pharmacist.

-- If he has trouble breathing, he'll see a respiratory therapist.
+- If they have trouble breathing, they'll see a respiratory therapist.

 - Speech-language therapists help preemies with feeding problems.
 They're experts on mouths and swallowing.

 - Pediatric hospitalists are doctors who work solely in hospitals.